LCLPYT/LCLPLauncher/README.md

 An electron app for managing LCLP's environments.

 ## Download
-The LCLPLauncher installer can be download from [here](https://lclpnet.work/lclplauncher/dl).
+The LCLPLauncher installer can be downloaded from [here](https://lclpnet.work/lclplauncher/dl).

 ## Installing dependencies
 `npm install`